aaronbloomfield/pdr/uva/syllabus.md

 **Textbooks:** Due to the high cost of textbooks, and their relative low quality, there will be no recommended nor required textbooks this semester.
 Instead, there will be selected [Readings][9] ([md][10]) that can be used in lieu of a recommended textbook.

-**Exams:** There will be one final exam (worth 30% of the final grade).
+**Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 30% of the final grade).
+Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

+- Midterm Exam 1: Tuesday, September 28, during lab session
+- Midterm Exam 2: Tuesday, November 9, during lab session
-- Final Exam: Saturday, May 8th, from 7 p.m. to 10 p.m.
+- Final Exam: Tuesday, December 14 from 7 p.m. to 10 p.m.
-    - This is a common exam time, and conflicts with other courses (APMA 3110, APMA 3140, and ECON 2020 (sections 001 and 002)
+    - This is a common exam time, and conflicts with other courses (ARCH 3240 & 7240; BIOL 2100; KOR 1010, 2010, & 3010; STAT 2120 & 3120)
+	    - It also conflicts with two other CS courses, but one is a pre-req (CS 2110) and the other (CS 4102) requires CS 2150, so you should not be in either course...
-    - Let us know by the end of February if you have a conflict (via a [support request][42]); we will deal with scheduling conflicts later in the semester.
-We will not be able to accommodate anybody who does not let us know prior to the end of February due to the planning involved.
+    - Let us know by the end of September if you have a conflict (via a support request); we will deal with scheduling conflicts later in the semester

+***YOU WILL HAVE TO BRING YOUR UVA ID TO ALL EXAMS!!!***

-Under **NO** circumstances will anybody be allowed to take the final exam outside of the scheduled exam time.
-Since it is a common exam time, the only conflicts are the courses listed on UVa official exam schedule, and are listed above.
-You will likely need to ask the instructors of those courses to move their exam, but this will be discussed once we have the list of conflicts at the end of February.
+Under **NO** circumstances will anybody be allowed to take the final exam early.
+You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
+Since it is a common exam time, the only conflicts are the courses listed on UVa official exam schedule.
+For Fall 2019, they are: BIOL 2100; CS2110; KOR 1010, 2010, 3010; STAT 2120, 3120.

+You may submit lab questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
+However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.

 **Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute 70% of your grade.
 Note that if the number of labs changes, the respective weights for each lab will also be adjusted and announced in class.
 The total weight of the labs for the final grade will remain 70%, unless a change in the course grading criteria (as above) is announced in class.
 The majority of the work in this class is through the labs -- there are no separate homework assignments.
 The labs have different late policies, which will be specified in more detail in the first lab.  **Your lab submission must compile for you to receive *any* credit** -- this is an advanced programming class, and under no circumstances should you be submitting code that does not compile - we have a page on [compilation issues][5] ([md][6]) to help you if you cannot get your code to compile.
 Note that the *entire* assignment will receive zero credit if even *one* part of it does not compile.